aartimaurya12/Banking-Fraud-Detection-Dashboard/README.md

-# Fraud Detection Dashboard 🏦
+# Banking Fraud Detection Dashboard 🏦

 ## Project Overview
 This project focuses on analyzing transaction data to identify fraudulent activities and understand patterns associated with fraud.